What I learned from the book Designing Data-Intensive Applications

 If you already know a topic well, those parts might feel slow; if it’s new to you, you might need to pause and digest.
 Some parts I also needed to re-read and understand better.

-In short, it’s a comprehensive reference, but not exactly a page-turner of a story.
+In short, it’s a comprehensive reference, but not exactly a page-turner.
 Be prepared to invest some effort.

-Despite these points, I want to say that none of them are deal-breakers.
+Despite these points, none of them are deal-breakers.
 The “outdated” aspects primarily concern examples (the principles remain solid).
 And the theoretical nature of the book is by design - it’s actually what makes it stay relevant years later.

 4. Recommendation

-As a summary of this book, I would recommend it to experienced software engineers, architects, and tech leads (3-8 years of experience) who build or work with data-intensive systems.
+In summary, I recommend this book to experienced software engineers, architects, and tech leads (3-8 years of experience) who build or work with data-intensive systems.
 If you deal with databases, distributed systems, or large-scale data pipelines in your job, you’ll likely find significant value here.

 Even if you have years of experience, DDIA will connect the dots and explain concepts deeply (it certainly did for me).
 I’d say it’s essential reading if you aspire to design systems at scale – it gives you a vocabulary and framework to make smarter decisions.

-I also think it’s a fantastic resource for prep and self-education.
-If you’re preparing for a systems design interview or transitioning into a more architecture-focused role, this book will level up your understanding.
+In my opinion, it is an excellent reference book for prep and self-education.
+If you’re preparing for a systems design interview or transitioning into a more architecture-focused role, it will level up your understanding.

 If you’re looking for immediate, practical how-tos (e.g., “How do I set up a Kubernetes cluster for Kafka?”), You won't find them here.
 It’s neither a cookbook nor a vendor-specific guide.
 And, if your work is far removed from data systems (say you’re a pure front-end developer or a data scientist focusing on modeling), you might not need this level of systems detail in your daily work.